-- Regulatory agencies that require or conduct monitoring to assure compliance with guidelines and regulations for the protection of groundwater from discharges of contaminants; - Agencies or entities that conduct monitoring to assess ambient or existing groundwater quality conditions and to track changes in water quality over time; or, - Agencies or entities that conduct research activities related to groundwater resources and groundwater conservation.
+- Regulatory agencies that require or conduct monitoring to assure compliance with guidelines and regulations for the protection of groundwater from discharges of contaminants. - Agencies or entities that conduct monitoring to assess ambient or existing groundwater quality conditions and to track changes in water quality over time.

+• Agencies or entities that conduct research activities related to groundwater resources and groundwater conservation.

 Each regulatory agency that requires or conducts groundwater monitoring to assure compliance with guidelines and regulations to protect groundwater from discharges of contaminants has its own monitoring program requirements and procedures.
 The criteria used to assess the need for groundwater monitoring varies among the regulatory entities.
-Currently, there are 23 regulatory monitoring programs within two state agencies described in the report: 21 within the TCEQ and two at the RRC.
-Fifteen of these programs required some form of groundwater monitoring in 2017.
+Currently, there are 23 regulatory monitoring programs within two state agencies described in the report: 21 within TCEQ and two at the RRC.
+Fifteen of these programs required some form of groundwater monitoring in 2019.

-Monitoring of groundwater quality for permit and operational requirements occurred at about 9,200 facilities statewide in 2017.
-Of those facilities, 90 percent are in the TCEQ's Public Drinking Water program (60 percent) and TCEQ's Remediation programs (28 percent).

-About 50,000 monitor wells were used in 2016, and about 48,000 were used in 2017 at 13,000 regulated facilities.
-Most of the monitored facilities (about 94 percent in 2017) are under the jurisdiction of the TCEQ, with the remainder under the jurisdiction of the RRC (six percent).
+Monitoring of groundwater quality for permit and operational requirements occurred at about 16,000 TCEQ facilities statewide in 2019.
+Of those facilities, the majority are in the TCEQ's Public Drinking Water program (60 percent) and TCEQ's Remediation programs (28 percent).
+In addition, about 47,000 monitor wells were used in 2019, including approximately 14,000 at public water supply facilities.
+Most of the monitored facilities (about 98 percent in 2019) are under the jurisdiction of TCEQ, with the remainder under the jurisdiction of the RRC (two percent).

 The TWDB, GCDs, and USGS conduct non-regulatory groundwater monitoring to assess ambient groundwater quality conditions and to track changes over time.
-Some water quality monitoring programs target specific geographic areas, contaminants, constituents, or activities.
+Some monitoring programs are developed for the assessment of water quality that target specific geographic areas, contaminants, constituents, or activities.
 Contamination cases discovered by these agencies or entities through groundwater studies or groundwater sampling programs are referred to the regulatory agency with the appropriate jurisdiction.

-The TWDB and participating organizations reported sampling 344 water wells and monitoring sites (including springs) in 2016 and 418 in 2017.
+The TWDB and participating organizations reported sampling 302 water wells and monitoring sites (including springs) in 2018 and 324 in 2019.
 The TWDB's collection of these samples and analyses of additional samples from cooperative entities comprise the state's ambient groundwater quality sampling program.
 The TWDB enters groundwater quality data collected under this program in its groundwater database.